Dubai - United Arab Emirates

-Al-BastakiyaDating back to the 1780s and restored in the late twentieth century at the behest of Prince Charles, the historical town of Al Bastakiya intervenes in the modern silver and steel towers that dominate Dubai’s landscape.
-Originally named after Bastak in Iran, from which Persians migrated to Dubai, it has recently been renamed as Al Fahidi Cultural and Historical District.
-Clean, sandy beiges characterize the wind tower architecture that houses several galleries, cafes and museums.
-Tourists, locals, and many artists keep the old town hip and upbeat, while the wind towers keep the area a couple degrees cooler than the rest of the city.
-For history, architecture and art lovers, a daytime visit to this district is a must.
+Al-BastakiyaDating back to the 1780s and restored in the late 20th century at the behest of Prince Charles, the historical town of Al Bastakiya is a lovely historic exception to the modern glass and steel towers that dominate Dubai’s skyline.
+Originally named after Bastak, the Iranian city from which Persians migrated to Dubai, it has recently been renamed the Al Fahidi Cultural and Historical District.
+Clean, sandy beiges characterize the wind-tower architecture that houses several galleries, cafés, and museums.
+Tourists, locals, and many artists keep the old town hip and upbeat, while the wind towers mean the area is a couple of degrees cooler than the rest of the city.
+For history, architecture, and art lovers, a daytime visit to this district is a must.

 over 7 years ago

 To walk the narrow alleys of Al Bastakiya is to travel back to the early days of Dubai, when low stucco buildings dominated the cityscape rather than gleaming glass towers.
 Many of these old buildings feature "wind towers," an ingenious way to channel cooling breezes into houses before the invention of air conditioning.
 This area is full of galleries, historic buildings, and coffee shops.
 Make sure to check the calendar of events to see if your visit will coincide with one of the many art and cultural festivals that happen here.